Following a major consultation and significant redrafting of the rules, the amended FMCC is now in effect.

 Practical actions you need to take to meet the new FMCC

-Fund managers now have little time to review and amend relevant documentations to meet requirements set out in the new FMCC.
+Fund managers now have to review and amend relevant documentations to meet the requirements set out in the new FMCC.
 Here are six actions you should make sure you have completed.

 - Review and/or revise discretionary account client agreements to ascertain all terms and conditions are in line with the requirements of the amended FMCC.